rguides

-R and DevOps: Reproducible Pipelines in 2026
+R DevOps: Reproducible Pipelines in 2026

-Why DevOps Matters for R
+Why devOps matters for R

 Data science workflows often suffer from the “it works on my machine” problem.
 R projects depend on specific package versions, system libraries, and R itself.
 DevOps practices solve this through containerization, automated testing, and reproducible environments.